IoannisCh/GolfCourseFinder/README.md

 # Simple Application for Mobile Phones

-This repo started for he needs of an assignment for the University
+This repo is part of a University Semester assignment, that I built an Android Application that could locate nearby Golf pitch and provide details on the current weather.